Help employees protect their income with group disability insurance.

 - Reasonable accommodation benefits: Reimburses you for expenses used to modify the worksite to allow a disabled employee to return to work.

 Personalized claim services

 Give employees access to resources to help them handle life’s everyday—and not so everyday—challenges.
-Employees and their immediate families have access to free, confidential service, as well as referrals to supportive and community resources.
+Employees and their families have access to free, confidential help when they need it most.

 You automatically receive basic services with your Principal short-term or long-term disability coverage.
-This includes 24/7 online or phone assistance for your employees.
-For an additional fee, you may choose to offer additional levels of service, such as access to financial and legal services and face-to-face visits.
+This includes in-person or virtual counseling; legal, financial, and identity theft services2; and organizational support.
+For an additional fee, you may choose to offer an even more comprehensive level of service.

 Make sure your employees have both group short-term and long-term disability insurance.
-Then enhance their benefit package by offering individual disability insurance to protect even more of their income.
-How much income protection do your employees need?
+Then enhance their benefit package by offering individual disability income insurance to protect even more of their income.